May 28, 2019 / Blog / ilcorp

 Here are a few examples of yoga poses that can help with your back:

-• Child’s Pose: Start on the hands and knees and sit hips back towards the heels.
+- Child’s Pose: Start on the hands and knees and sit hips back towards the heels.
 Bring the big toes together and keep the knees together to create support to round the back over the legs and get into the thoracic spine stretch.
 This pose lengthens and stretches the spine while relieving tension in the neck and shoulders.
 You can also try using a block under the forehead for more relief.

-• Knees to Chest: Lie down on your back and hug knees up into chest.
+- Knees to Chest: Lie down on your back and hug knees up into chest.
 This has the same effects as child’s pose without impact on the knees.
 It rounds and releases.
 You can gently rock right to left for a gentle massage on the spine.

 Before starting any physical program, be sure to consult with your healthcare provider to determine which exercises work best for you.

-Senior Wellness at Immanuel Lutheran Communities
+Senior Wellness at Immanuel Living

-At Immanuel Lutheran Communities, we focus on all six dimensions of wellness through a variety of healthy activities for residents.
+At Immanuel Living, we focus on all six dimensions of wellness through a variety of healthy activities for residents.
 You’ll find several fitness classes designed with you in mind.
 Try a strength, balance and fitness class or improve your flexibility in a yoga class.
 Contact us to learn more about the living options offered at our Kalispell retirement community located in the beautiful Flathead Valley.